github/platform-samples/api/ruby/basics-of-authentication/README.md

 For the correct server, enter `ruby advanced_server.rb` on the command line.
-See `advanced_server.rb` for environment variables you can set, including non-production environments.
+See `advanced_server.rb` for environment variables you can set, including alternate GitHub URLs.
 If any config variables are missing, you'll be prompted to supply them before the server starts.

 Both commands will run the server at `localhost:4567`.